bridgechung/bridgechung.github.io/_posts/2026-04-06-bridge-fundamentals-third-hand-high-enough.markdown

 Well... it's a little more complicated than that.
 What if we were dealt the J and no higher honor?
 Then we would have to play J, third hand high, right?
 So what gives?
 What the hell is the point of this article?

 When third hand plays 3HH, the strictly correct interpretation is that third hand's card *denies* the card below.
-So when we follow the Q, it denies the J. When we follow the J, it does **not** promise the Q. It may *imply* it.
+So when we follow the Q, it denies the J. When we follow the J, it denies the T. It does **not** promise the Q. It may *imply* it.

 What if we had QJT instead of QJ3?
 Then we play the T. QJT95?
 Play the 9.